VisualComputing/nub/README.md

 Interaction with a given frame or the [default-frame](https://visualcomputing.github.io/frames-javadocs/frames/core/Graph.html#defaultFrame--) is performed as with _detached_ frames (as discussed above).

+See the [attached-frames CajasOrientadas example](https://github.com/VisualComputing/frames/tree/master/examples/2.AttachedFrames/CajasOrientadas).
 Some advantages of using _attached_ frames are:

 * Same as with _detached_ frames, but traversing the hierarchy doesn't require any prior knowledge of it, but simply calling [traverse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#traverse--).
 * Attached frames can be drawn by overriding [visit()](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html#visit--) with your drawing code.